Chouinard's formula for $C$-quasi-injective dimension: Main results

-The above corollary was motivated by the corresponding result for quasi-injective dimension recently established by the author in \cite[Proposition 3.6]{jorge2025operatorname}.
-So, we pose the following question: \begin{question} Does the conclusion of Corollary \ref{crl:comparativo} hold without considering the assumptions $(1)$ and $(2)$ above? \end{question}

-In the next theorem, we specialize to the case of finitely generated $R$-modules.
-We obtain a more refined result that does not require the assumption $\operatorname{\textit{C}-qid}_R M > 0$.
-This theorem holds for an arbitrary ring and extends Bass' formula for the $C$-quasi-injective dimension proved for modules satisfying $\operatorname{Tor}_{>0}^R (C,M) = 0$ \cite[Theorem 7.4]{ferraro}.
-Notably this statement and the idea of its proof are inspired from the result \cite[Theorem 3.1]{Tri} of Tri.
-Furthermore, it recovers \cite[Theorem 3.1]{Tri} in the special case where $C = R$.
+\begin{remark} When $C=R$ one recovers from Corollary \ref{crl:comparativo} the recent result \cite[Proposition 3.6] {jorge2025operatorname}. \end{remark} In the next theorem, we specialize to finitely generated \(R\)-modules.
+We obtain a more refined result that does not require the assumption \(\operatorname{\textit{C}\text{-}qid}_RM>0\).
+The theorem holds over an arbitrary ring and extends Bass' formula for the \(C\)-quasi-injective dimension established in \cite[Theorem 7.4]{ferraro} for modules satisfying \(\operatorname{Tor}_{>0}^R(C,M)=0\).
+Notable this statement and the idea of its proof are inspired from \cite[Theorem 3.1]{Tri}.
+When \(C=R\), it recovers \cite[Theorem 3.1]{Tri}. \begin{theorem} Let $C$ be a semidualizing $R$-module and let $M$ be a finitely generated $R$-module of finite $C$-quasi-injective dimension with $\operatorname{Tor}_{>0}^R(C,M)=0$.
+Then